-During my childhood my mum always used sago for a thickener in her pies and home made puff pastry for the base and lid.
-Aunty Josie used this easy Hot Water Pastry, that required chilling but no additional rolling and Bisto gravy granules for the thickener.
-On the last occasion that I ate Aunty Josie’s pie she mentioned that she no longer added kidney at the request of one of her immediate family, who did not like the flavor or texture.
+Aunty Josie used this easy 3 ingredient hot water Flaky Butter Pastry, that required chilling but no additional rolling, and added both beef kidneys and Bisto gravy granules to her steak pie filling recipe.
+On the last occasion that I ate Aunty Josie’s pie she mentioned that she no longer added the beef kidney at the request of one of her immediate family, who did not like the flavor or texture.

-In recent years my mother often made her pie with the same hot water pastry that Aunty Josie used but recommended that I allow the pastry to chill before doing a few rolls and turns because she preferred how it gave the pastry some lightness.
+During my childhood my mum always used sago for a thickener in her pepper steak pie filling recipe and used home made puff pastry for the base and lid.
+In later years my mother often made her steak and mushroom pie recipe without sago, using the same hot water pastry that Aunty Josie used.
+However, she recommended that I allow the pastry to chill before doing a few rolls and turns because of how it gave the pastry some lightness.

 If you don’t want to make the easy 3 ingredient home made Hot Water Flaky Butter Pastry then store bought commercial pastry will do, but I can guarantee it won’t be quite as good 🙂